GrAInS: Gradient-based Attribution for Inference-Time Steering of LLMs and VLMs: Introduction

-To address these issues, we propose \fullform{} (\method{}), a more selective and interpretable approach to inference-time steering that is compatible with both vision language models (VLMs) and large language models (LLMs), as outlined in \cref{fig:prior-work} (bottom) and shown in more detail in \cref{fig:vlms-steering-overall}. \method{} identifies specific tokens—whether visual patches or language tokens—that have the greatest \textit{causal influence} on the model's output, and applies \textit{steering based on their contribution}.
+To address these issues, we propose \fullform{} (\method{}), a more selective and interpretable approach to inference-time steering compatible with both LLMs and VLMs, as outlined in \cref{fig:prior-work} (bottom) and shown in more detail in \cref{fig:vlms-steering-overall}. \method{} identifies specific tokens—whether visual patches or language tokens—that have the greatest \textit{attribution-based contribution} to the model's output, and applies \textit{steering based on their contribution}.
 To measure this influence, we use Integrated Gradients (IG)~\citep{ref:mukund2017axiomatic, ref:kapishnikov2021guided} over a contrastive loss between preferred and dispreferred outputs to compute token-level attributions (see~\cref{fig:vlms-steering-overall}(A)).
 Tokens with high positive attribution are those most responsible for producing desirable outputs, while those with strong negative attribution contribute to undesirable behaviors such as hallucinations or toxicity.
-We construct contrastive input variants by masking each token set separately and measure changes in hidden activations.
-These capture how each group influences internal representations, and we apply Principal Component Analysis (PCA) to derive a steering vector that represent behavior shifts in latent space (see~\cref{fig:vlms-steering-overall}(B)).
+We construct contrastive input variants by masking each token set separately and measuring changes in hidden activations.
+These capture how each group influences internal representations, and we apply Principal Component Analysis (PCA) to derive a steering vector that represents behavior shifts in latent space (see~\cref{fig:vlms-steering-overall}(B)).
 At inference, the steering vector is applied with normalization to preserve general model capabilities such as fluency and reasoning (see~\cref{fig:vlms-steering-overall}(C)).
 Unlike prior work that operates with a single steering direction~\citep{ref:rimsky2024steering}, relies solely on visual tokens~\citep{ref:chen2024ict}, or requires token sampling (which can introduce instability or require large sample sizes, making them computationally expensive) and external modules~\citep{ref:liu2024reducing, ref:chen2024ict}, \method{} integrates both visual and textual inputs, accounts for both positive and negative attribution directions, and introduces no additional components or supervision (see~\cref{fig:prior-work}).
-This turn enables more precise and token-sensitive interventions, leading to improved alignment in both unimodal and multimodal settings.
+Moreover, while prior work has largely limited attribution methods like IG to post-hoc explanation~\citep{ref:lin2025survey}, we bridge the gap between interpretability and active model steering.
+This enables more precise, token-sensitive interventions, leading to improved alignment and interpretability in steering of both unimodal and multimodal LLMs.